arturopala/validator/src/docs/README.md

 Motivation
 ---
-Writing validation rules for the complex data structure is a must for developers.
+Writing validation rules for the complex data structure is an everyday business developer's life.
 There are multiple ways available in Scala to do the validation but still one of the simplest ways to represent and manipulate validation results is to use the built-in `Either`.

 This library provides a thin wrapper around `Either` with a simpler API and opinionated type parameters.